bahmoudd/arch-install-guide/README.md

 #### GPU drivers

 GPU drivers allow your computer to utilise your GPU and massively increase performance during games, if you have a good GPU that is.\
-To install your GPU drivers, run the below command:
+Install your GPU drivers as shown below:

 ```
 sudo pacman -S [GPU driver]